- 27/02/2020

 However there is a trade off.
 With dependency on overseas offices, call centres and manufacturers comes the need for increased due diligence in the background screening process to maintain the same high standards stipulated in US and EU markets.

-While each country has its own labour laws regarding employment of domestic and foreign individuals and vendors, there is also a myriad of domestic and international privacy protection laws to navigate.
+While each country has its own labor laws regarding employment of domestic and foreign individuals and vendors, there is also a myriad of domestic and international privacy protection laws to navigate.

 Know the Local Logistics of Background Checks